dmlc/gluon-nlp/docs/examples/machine_translation/gnmt.md

 In this notebook, we are going to train Google NMT on IWSLT 2015 English-Vietnamese Dataset.
 The building process includes four key steps:

-1) Load and process the dataset
+1. Load and preprocess the dataset

-2) Create a sampler and DataLoader
+2. Create a sampler and `DataLoader`

-3) Build the actual model
+3. Build the actual model

-4) Write the training algorithm
+4. Write the training algorithm

 This tutorial will guide you through each of the steps and explain briefly how each works.
 Please remember to click the download button at the top of the page to download the necessary files to follow this tutorial.